Cody Demps: College career

 After finishing two classes short of graduating after his senior year, Demps turned down an offer to play basketball professionally overseas and walked-on to the Hornets football team as a wide receiver while completing his degree in the fall of 2016.
 In his only season playing college football, Demps caught 15 passes for 158 yards.

-Professional
+Professional career

 Reno Bighorns/Stockton Kings

 Demps signed with the Reno Bighorns of the NBA G League on October 30, 2017, following a successful tryout.
 In his first professional season, Demps averaged 7.4 points and 5.5 rebounds per game.

 Following the season, Demps played for the Sacramento Kings Summer League team.
 He returned to the team, now the Stockton Kings, for a second season.
 He averaged 11.8 points, 4.8 rebounds, 3.3 assists, and 1.1 steals in 50 games (42 starts) during the regular season.

 Sacramento Kings

 Demps was signed by the Sacramento Kings to a 10-day contract on March 22, 2019.
 The Kings assigned him back to Stockton the next day.
 He was recalled back to the active roster after Stockton was eliminated in the G League playoffs but did not play in an NBA game before his 10 day contract expired.
 Following the end of the season, Demps was invited to participate in the 2019 G-League Elite Camp along with other top G League players and college prospects.

 Demps was named to the Indiana Pacers roster for the 2019 NBA Summer League.
 Following the end of Summer League, Demps participated in The Basketball Tournament for Loyalty is Love, a team founded by DeMarcus Cousins.